 Meet the Nihilist-Anarchist Network Bringing Chaos to a Town Near You

-On May 7th, 2012, two masked gunmen crept up on the CEO of nuclear engineering firm Ansaldo Nucleare outside his home in Italy.
-As their target—56-year-old Roberto Adinolfi—emerged from his house, the gunmen fired three shots at him.
+On the 7th of May, 2012, two masked gunmen crept up on the CEO of nuclear engineering firm Ansaldo Nucleare outside his home in Italy.
+As their target – 56-year-old Roberto Adinolfi – emerged from his house, the gunmen fired three shots at him.
 One shattered Adinolfi’s right kneecap.
-The attackers weren't petty extortionists or Mafia guns for hire, as was initially assumed, but members of what is considered to be a highly organized and shadowy left-wing terrorist organisation named Federazione Anarchica Informale—shortened to the FAI, or the Informal Anarchist Federation in English.
+The attackers weren't petty extortionists or Mafia guns-for-hire, as was initially assumed, but members of what is considered to be a highly organised and shadowy left-wing terrorist organisation named Federazione Anarchica Informale – shortened to the FAI, or The Informal Anarchist Federation in English.

-After the FAI had claimed the attack on Adinolfi, the mainstream press effectively attributed it to a bunch of trigger-happy Italian anarchists who were trying to imitate the Red Brigades—the Leninist-Marxist Brigate Rosse whose paramilitaries caused havoc in Italy throughout the 70s and 80s.
+After the FAI had claimed the attack on Adinolfi, the mainstream press effectively attributed it to a bunch of trigger-happy Italian anarchists who were trying to imitate the Red Brigades – the Leninist-Marxist Brigate Rosse whose paramilitaries caused havoc in Italy through the 70s and 80s.
 In reality, the FAI actually holds no Marxist beliefs at all and have stated to me via an anonymous source that they have no affiliation with the Red Brigades whatsoever.

-As demonstrated by Adinolfi's kneecapping (carried out because of his company’s affiliation with Italian defense conglomerate Finmeccanica, currently being investigated on corruption charges), the FAI’s MO is to carry out violent resistance against what they call the “European Fortress”—an FAI term for the unjust and oppressive forces they feel are running the continent.
+As demonstrated by Adinolfi's kneecapping (carried out because of his company’s affiliation with Italian defence conglomerate Finmeccanica, currently being investigated on corruption charges), the FAI’s MO is to carry out violent resistance against what they call the “European Fortress” – an FAI term for the unjust and oppressive forces they feel are running the continent.

-Instead of peacefully handing out leaflets, they mask up and employ the full force of "direct action," proven by their many attacks like the bombing of private banks in Rome, the torching of surveillance towers in Russia, and the destruction of rail lines in the UK.
+Instead of peacefully handing out leaflets, they mask up and employ the full force of "direct action", proven by their many attacks – for example, the bombing of private banks in Rome, the torching of surveillance towers in Russia and the destruction of rail lines in the UK.
 They’ve also tried to send letter bombs to MEPs, which were either intercepted or didn’t explode (something the FAI says was an intentional scare tactic).

-As an informal organization without leaders, hierarchies, or figureheads, it can sometimes be hard to distinguish exactly what it is the FAI is fighting against.
-But through the hundreds of pages of FAI manifestos, memorandums, communiqués, and a meeting transcript I’ve read through, it seems obvious that their main objective is to destroy any form of “state” or leadership throughout Europe.
+As an informal organisation without leaders, hierarchies or figureheads, it can sometimes be hard to distinguish exactly what it is the FAI is fighting against.
+But through the hundreds of pages of FAI manifestos, memorandums, communiqués and a meeting transcript I’ve read through, it seems obvious that their main objective is to destroy any form of “state” or leadership throughout Europe.

-In essence, the FAI is a nihilist-anarchist organization.
+In essence, the FAI is a nihilist anarchist organisation.
 The members aren't out to represent you or to protect anybody from the ruthless grip of inequality.
-They are not Hugo Chavez or Vladimir Lenin—they don’t care if your plight isn’t represented if you're just standing by with your hands in your pockets.
-But, if you're fighting like they are—if you're reaching into those pockets of yours and pulling out a letter bomb or a pistol, for example—then they’re most definitely with you.
-Especially if you're taking aim at the "European Fortress."
+They are not Hugo Chavez or Vladimir Lenin – they don’t care if your plight isn’t represented if you just stand by with your hands in your pockets.
+But, if you're fighting like they are – if you're reaching into those pockets of yours and pulling out a letter bomb or a pistol, for example – then they’re most definitely with you.
+Especially if you're taking aim at the "European Fortress".

-Although officially founded as a movement in 2003, the FAI’s first recognized attack was in 1999, when they sent explosive devices to the Greek embassy, to an office of tourism in Madrid, and to a branch of Citibank in Barcelona.
+Although officially founded as a movement in 2003, the FAI’s first recognised attack was in 1999, when they sent explosive devices to the Greek embassy and office of tourism in Madrid, and to a branch of Citibank in Barcelona.
 They sent the explosives in the mail to show solidarity with a man named Nikos Maziotis, now infamous for his statement to the Athens Criminal Court, after he was arrested for putting a bomb in the Ministry of Industry and Development in Greece on December 12th, 1997.

-After the 1999 mail bombs, FAI cells sent a torrent of incendiary explosive devices to organizations and journalists such as La Razón newspaper in Madrid, the church of Sant'Ambrogio, the court of Valencia, the Madrid Cathedral, and the Carabinieri (the national military police of Italy) in Genoa, which detonated and wounded one of the policemen.
+After the 1999 mail bombs, FAI cells sent a torrent of incendiary explosive devices to organisations and journalists such as La Razón newspaper in Madrid, the church of Sant'Ambrogio, the court of Valencia, the Madrid cathedral and The Carabinieri (the national military police of Italy) in Genoa, which detonated and wounded one of the policemen.
 They've also sent out “parcels of dog shit” to two of their targets.

 They dedicated the attack to a fellow anarchist named Xosé Tarrío González, who died in a FIES isolation unit in Coruna in 2005.